-Metropolitan Nashville Public Schools' Music Makes Us® program: Measuring significant gains
+Metropolitan Nashville Public Schools' Music Makes Us® Program: Measuring Significant Gains

-When considering whether music education can play a significant role for Latino students and result in measurable social and academic gains, one has only to look to the Metropolitan Nashville Public Schools' (MNPS) Music Makes Us® program, a joint effort of the school district, the mayor's office and music industry and community leaders.
+When considering whether music education can play a significant role for Latino students and result in measurable social and academic gains, one has only to look to the Metropolitan Nashville Public Schools' (MNPS) Music Makes Us® Program, a joint effort of the school district, the mayor's office and music industry and community leaders.
 MNPS implemented their mariachi program in the fall of 2012.

 MNPS commissioned a comprehensive research project subsequently published in 2013.
-The "Prelude Music Makes Us Baseline Research Report" (Eason & Johnson, 2013) was compiled to establish a benchmark-a snapshot of students who have been enrolled in middle and high school music and the impact of music study on student engagement and academic achievement.
+The "Prelude Music Makes Us Baseline Research Report" was compiled to establish a benchmark-a picture of students who have been enrolled in middle and high school music and the impact of music study on student engagement and academic achievement.

-A set of established questions was examined that would guide researchers Becky J. A. Eason, Ph. and Christopher M. Johnson, PhD, both from the University of Kansas, to better understand the potential effects and implications of music-making:
+A set of established questions was examined that would guide researchers Becky J.A.
+Eason, Ph.
+D. and Christopher M. Johnson, Ph.D., both from the University of Kansas, to better understand the potential effects and implications of music-making: